The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.English.txt

-Walkthrough
+Walkthrough / SPOILER
 ****

-ASKARIA QUEST -
+ASKARIA QUEST :

-Request of Askaria :
+- Askaria Quest (Chapter 6) :

-A girl named Askaria ask for help against Gangsters.
-You drive off them, and She will be company to find out What her parents is
+A girl named Ascaria asks for your help to fight bandits at the entrance to the Feldepost Inn in Beregost.
+After defeating the thugs, she joins your party and you begin a journey to discover the truth about the mysterious behavior of her parents.

-To find a crystal ore of the truth:
+- Find a crystal of truth :

-You can hear about her parent relevant Doppelganger.
-And it reveal the truth if you find a crystal ore of the truth.
-This ore belongs to Sapphire dragon in cave.
+On the second floor of the Feldepost Inn, you are told by Pie the seer that the doppelgangers may be responsible and that you can reveal them if you have the Crystal of Truth.
+The crystal is supposedly detained by a young sapphire dragon currently residing in a cave south of Beregost.
+You must defeat the dragon and retrieve the crystal.

-Obstruction by Hauser's group:
+- Obstruction by Hauser's group :

-Hauser is in first floor of Feldepost Inn.
-If you don't kill, he would has given a item.
+Before heading up to the second floor of the Feldepost Inn, you may have encountered an NPC named Hauser.
+Some of you may have been angry with him at first and died prematurely, but you will have your revenge...

+When Hauser ambushes you, if is HP falls below 30, Hauser spoke to you, you can either spare him or kill him.
+If you choose to let him live, he will give you an interresting item.

-A mother lost son:
+- A mother lost son:

-She's at north of Beregost.
-If you give her journal found in cave, you could receive some money, or...
+She's South of Beregost.
+If you give her the journal found in the cavern, you can receive money, or...

-All preparation is done! :
+- All preparations are done ! :

-If you are with Askaria and have a crystal powder of the truth, go to the north of Beregost.
-There is a big house locked.
-Entering, event will be continued. *Hegmemnon* is a epik monster.
-Quest is not related with whether a monster died or not.
+If you're with Askaria and have the Crystal of Truth, talk again with the seer and go to the blacksmith, then go north of Beregost.
+There's a large, enclosed house (Travenhurst Manor).
+As you enter, the story will continue.
+When your oponent HP drop below 30, a dialogue will be set and let you choose...

+*Hagamemnon* is an very epic fight.
+The quest is not linked to his death.

-CHAOSKNIGHT Kit -
+CHAOSKNIGHT Kit :

 You can see a NPC named Jacob in front of Beregost manor.
 He has a ChaosKnight kit.

+Jacob is level 6, so don't pick him too early.

 THANKS TO
 ***********